usagov/usagov-2021/README.md

    brew install xquartz
    ```

-   XQuartz will start up immediately
+   XQuartz will start up immediately.

 3. From the XQuartz `Settings` menu, select `Security` and check (enable) `Allow connections from network clients`.